Even a Replica Can Fall in Love

 Even a Replica Can Fall in Love (レプリカだって、恋をする。, Repurika Datte, Koi o Suru) is a Japanese light novel series written by Harunadon and illustrated by raemz.
-It began publication under ASCII Media Works' Dengeki Bunko imprint in February 2023.
+ASCII Media Works published six volumes from February 2023 to April 2026 under their Dengeki Bunko imprint.
 A manga adaptation illustrated by Momose Hanada began serialization in ASCII Media Works' Dengeki Maoh magazine in April 2023.
-An anime television series adaptation produced by Voil is set to premiere in 2026.
+An anime television series adaptation produced by Voil aired from April to June 2026.

+Plot

+When she was seven years old, Sunao Aikawa created Nao, a replica of herself.
+Over the course of several years, Nao lives as Sunao, going to school and doing other things, while Sunao stays at home.
+However, as time goes on, Nao falls in love with Shuya Sanada.
+This complicates her arrangement with Sunao, knowing that Nao is not human and Sunao only knows about what happens at school due to Nao's reports.
+Nao now has to deal with her feelings for Shuya, being aware of who she is.